Zwerg93/Musictech/README.md

 CI/CD
-make a docker file to start everything (server, client and database) and maybe run everything naitive release a first executable file
+make a docker file to start everything (server, client and database) and maybe run everything naitive release a first executable file recommend new songs
+!add api to server, which looks in youtube trends for new songs and add them to a playlist "trends" (offline music) native app connect multible browser where the same user is logged in (multi stream) and control the devices